ye-kyaw-thu/myPOS/corpus-ver-3.0/README.md

 # myPOS Version 3.0

 ### Introduction in English (for ver.
 3.0)
-myPOS Corpus (Myanmar Part-of-Speech Corpus) for Myanmar language NLP Research and Developments
+myPOS Corpus (Myanmar Part-of-Speech Corpus) for Myanmar language NLP Research and Developments.

+To the best of our knowledge, this corpus will be the biggest publicly available POS tagged dataset for Burmese or Myanmar language.
+We used 15 POS tag-set same as version 1.0 and 2.0.
+Please read the main README file (under myPOS/ folder) for the detail explanation of word segmentation and POS tag definition of the corpus.
+In this version 3.0, we extended the myPOS corpus of 11K sentences to 43,196 sentences by adding about 20K Myanmar sentences from our developing parallel corpora (i.e. Myanmar-Chinese and Myanmar-Korean) and 12K Myanmar sentences from ASEAN MT corpus of NECTEC, Thailand.

 **WAIT!!!
 I am uploading models and data .... and keep updating this README file also!